git-challenge/git-github-ramp/README.md

 An exercise for learning the [git-flow branching model](http://nvie.com/posts/a-successful-git-branching-model/), inspired in a [previous exercise](https://github.com/rferri-gr8/git-flow-exercise).
 This exercise will walk your team through a full release cycle for an example application.

 ##  OBJECTIVES
-1. Apprehend basic and most used Git commands
+1. Apprehend basic and most used Git commands.
-2. Apprehend GitHub
+2. Apprehend GitHub.
-3. Extra: Apprehend Git Flow
+3. Extra: Apprehend Git Flow.

 ## Background